danielmart222/DNS-practice/README.md

 ---------

-- Now ping mainframe, you get a reply back.
+- Now ping mainframe, you get a reply back pointing to the New IP address 8.8.8.8

 -----------